 The researchers claimed that ‘familiarity’ with any subject is so powerful as it is enough to tap into any stored information in our brains and bring it back to short-term memory.

-A statement released by the researchers said that the tests showed that a person who has a decent level of familiarity to a topic makes them more likely to expand their brain’s capacity to learn and gather more information associated to
+A statement released by the researchers said that the tests showed that a person who has a decent level of familiarity to a topic makes them more likely to expand their brain’s capacity to learn and gather more information associated to that very topic.

 Psychology professor, Weiwei Zhang, who was also a researcher in the study, said that it was a stunning example of why “practice makes perfect.”